frovedis/frovedis/doc/tutorial/tutorial.md

 `label` is training labels.
 `batchsize_pernode` is the size of minibatch processed by one node (actual size is this value multiplied by the number of nodes).

-Our implementation followed to [libFM](http://www.libfm.org/), so it is helpfull to refer that to understand the detail.
+Our implementation followed to [libFM](http://www.libfm.org/), so it is helpful to refer that to understand the detail.
 You can acquire predictions from trained model by calling `fm_model::predict` method and calculate RMSE based on trained model and test data and labels with calling `fm_test` method.

 ## 4.5 Decision Trees